40 Gorgeously Green Gift Wrapping Ideas

 newspaper wrapped gifts

-Recycled paper options
+Recycled or upcycled paper

 • Newspaper can be functional and fabulous for green gift giving.